 Negative Peer Disclosure

-This paper provides evidence of negative peer disclosure, an emerging corporate strategy to publicize adverse news about industry peers on social media.
-Its propensity increases with product market rivalry, technology proximity, and information uncertainty.
-Consistent with firms issuing negative peer disclosures to signal quality, they experience an excess return of 1.6-1.7% over the market and industry during a two-day event window and exhibit superior operating performance in the following year.
+This paper provides evidence of negative peer disclosure (NPD), a trending corporate strategy to publicize adverse news about industry peers on social media.
+NPD propensity increases with product market rivalry, technology proximity, and information uncertainty.
+Consistent with firms issuing NPDs to signal quality, they experience an excess return of 1.6-1.7% over the market and industry during a two-day event window and exhibit superior operating performance in the following year.
 Such signaling suggests that firms are capable of internalizing information spillovers from peer firms’ adverse news.
-Overall, these results rationalize peer disclosure and broaden the scope of literature beyond self-disclosure.
+Overall, these results rationalize peer disclosure and broaden the scope of the literature beyond self-disclosure.